googleprojectzero/Jackalope/README.md

 A: These can often be resolved by adding the following flags:
  - If you are getting errors or slowdowns related to custom exceptions or C++ exception processing, these can be resolved in most cases by adding `-generate_unwind` flag.
 In case this does not work, there is a more aggressive `-patch_return_addresses` flag, however note that it has a significant performance impact.
 You can read more about these flags [here](https://github.com/googleprojectzero/TinyInst#return-address-patching).
 On Windows, another alternative to `-generate_unwind`/`-patch_return_addresses` is to fuzz a 32-bit build of your target.
  - Try adding `-stack_offset 0x1000` or another value.
-This will resolve instrumentation issues with target writing on address lower than the stack pointer (this behavior was obeserved on macOS with leaf functions in some modules).
+This will resolve instrumentation issues with target writing on address lower than the stack pointer (this behavior was observed on macOS with leaf functions in some modules).

 Q: Getting coverage is nice, but can I also have memory sanitization?